MarcusHoltz/marcusholtz.github.io/_posts/2026-01-03-docker-secrets-with-gitlab-omnibus.md

 Let's take a look...

 ![Docker secrets loaded using our gitlab.rb](/assets/img/posts/docker_secrets-3.png)

 Great job!!

+* * *

-## End
+## Complete

-You make sure to keep a password out of your working enviornment.
+You made sure to keep a password out of your working enviornment.
 Well done.

+* * *

+### Next Steps

+Once complete you can continue to the second half of this project, [GitLab Omnibus with Runner and TLS](https://blog.holtzweb.com/posts/gitlab-on-docker-with-runners-and-tls-for-the-homelab).